 Contact Lauren Servias at email@example.com or (541) 752-5218 ext.
 222.

-Jamie Petts is a new, welcoming, point-of-contact for UUFC members and friends.
+Jamie Petts is a welcoming, point-of-contact for UUFC members and friends.
 Joining the staff at the Unitarian Universalist Fellowship of Corvallis in July 2016, she is working toward becoming the church’s informational “hub” by providing administrative support to the staff and the Fellowship, including helping all the functions of various departments work together, managing the use of our buildings and grounds by members and renters, maintaining databases, overseeing volunteers, and much more.
 She is also responsible for internal and external communications, including our newsletter.

 Jamie holds a BA in International Studies (with a dual emphasis in Global Health and Global Resources & the Environment) from the University of Iowa, an MPH in International Health from Oregon State University, and is finishing her Ph.D. in Medical Anthropology at Oregon State University.
 She has worked with a number of nonprofits, and is dedicated to helping people and organizations improve their well-being and community sustainability and livability.